Skip to content

 meridian init

-Everything Meridian owns lives under a single .meridian/ directory, so your repo root stays uncluttered:
+Everything Meridian owns lives under a single .meridian/ directory:

 .meridian/